MerlinofMines/EasyCommands/docs/EasyCommands/blockHandlers/piston.md

 Setting this property will not change the velocity of the piston directly.
 So if the velocity of the piston is 0, setting this property will not work correctly.

+This property can also be moved and reversed.
+If this property is moved upwards, the piston is extended.
+If the property is moved downward, the piston is retracted.

 ```
 #Get the Current Height